William Adelin: Duke of Normandy

 During Henry I's lifetime, William was invested as Duke of Normandy, a title he held more in name than in practice.
 Henry made the investiture when he was pressed by the king of France, Louis VI, to do homage as Duke of Normandy.
 As a king in his own right, Henry was loath to comply, and in 1115 he offered to have William do this in his stead.
 This offer was eventually accepted in 1120, after an intervening period of war, and William did homage to Louis VI in the middle of 1120.
-For this reason William is sometimes counted as Duke of Normandy (as either William III or William IV).
+For this reason, William is sometimes counted as Duke of Normandy (as either William III or William IV).
 William received, as the heir to the throne, the homage and fealty of the barons of Normandy in 1115 and of the barons of England in March 1116.

 William's mother Queen Matilda served as Henry's regent in England while he was away in Normandy.
-After her death in 1118 William was old enough to serve in her stead.
+After her death in 1118, William was old enough to serve in her stead.
 He was closely advised in this role by the King's administrators, such as Roger of Salisbury.
-During the last year or so of his life he was sometimes referred to as rex designatus (king designate).
+During the last year or so of his life, he was sometimes referred to as rex designatus (king designate).

-During his 35-year reign Henry I of England faced several eruptions of hostilities due to the alliances of rival regions with some of his neighbours.
+During his 35-year reign, Henry I of England faced several eruptions of hostilities due to the alliances of rival regions with some of his neighbours.
 To secure the loyalty of Anjou, a long-time rival of Normandy, Henry betrothed William to Matilda of Anjou, eldest daughter of Count Fulk V of Anjou in February 1113 near Alençon.
 Their marriage took place in June 1119 in Lisieux.

 Death

 William died in the White Ship tragedy of 25 November 1120.
 The Duke and his companions had been crossing the English Channel from Barfleur in the Blanche-Nef, the swiftest and most modern ship in the royal fleet.
 William and his party had remained drinking on the shore until after dark, confident that in a fast ship and on the still sea the delay would have no real effect.
-Consequently, it was the middle of the night when the drunken helmsman rammed the ship into a rock in the bay.
+Consequently, it was the middle of the night when the drunken helmsman, captained by Thomas FitzStephen, rammed the ship into a rock in the bay.

 The crew and passengers could not lever the ship off the rock, or prevent the ship from filling with water.
 William and several of his friends managed to launch a life-dinghy.
 At the last minute, William dashed back to rescue his illegitimate half-sister, Matilda FitzRoy, Countess of Perche.
 When they and several others threw themselves into the small dinghy, it, "overcharged by the multitude that leapt into her, capsized and sank and buried all indiscriminately in the deep."